AzizZayed/Data-Structures-Implementation/README.md

 # Data-Structures-Implementation

 These are my implementations of data structures in Java from scratch.
 I will do it on purpose to implement most of the same functions and features as the Java [Collections](https://docs.oracle.com/javase/7/docs/api/java/util/Collections.html) library, but my own way.
-This is an ongoing project, so there is always more to come.
-I started it April 28th, 2020.
+Many of the structures aren't even integrated in Java anyways.
+The purpose of this project is to understand how these data structures work to be able to use them efficiently later on.
+At the same time, I'll be doing a study of the complexity of all the data structure's features.
+Project started on April 28th, 2020.

 Up to date implemented data structures:
 * *__LinkedList__*: File: *BasicLinkedList.java*.
 This is a basic [LinkedList](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html) data structure with a root node and every node has a pointer to the next node in the list.
 I implemented a simple one with only a reference to the root node.
 However, there are better more optimized ways of storing and using a linked list.
 More info in the first few lines of the *BasicLinkedList.java* file in the *dataStructures.linkedLists* package.
 Along with this data structure, I implemented a divide and conquer sorting algorithm, aka [MergeSort](https://en.wikipedia.org/wiki/Merge_sort).
 This is the best way to sort a linked list since [QuickSort](https://en.wikipedia.org/wiki/Quicksort) is slow due to random access' not being efficient with linked lists.